Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

+\begin{remark} A more sophisticated definition, using ideas from derived algebraic geometry (see Remark \ref{derived_remark}) to define the ring of functions $\OO(\Phi)$ on a derived stack of fields, would incorporate not only $\mr H^0$ of the presheaf $\Phi_\sect$, but the full derived object, including its cohomology in non-zero degrees.
+In this work we have only used this simpler definition, in order to avoid having to work with these more subtle and difficult objects. \end{remark}

-We'll describe $T_0\Phi$ in the examples that we're interested in this paper in section \ref{sectionGenMaxwell}.
-This calculation gives the ring $\OO(T^*[-1]\Phi)$ a natural interpretation as a ring of \emph{polyvector fields} on $\Phi$.
-Indeed, the dg-vector space $T_0\Phi \otimes \OO(\Phi)$ precisely describes vector fields on $\Phi$.
+This definition gives the ring $\OO(T^*[-1]\Phi)$ a natural interpretation as a ring of \emph{polyvector fields} on $\Phi$.
+Indeed, we can identify $V$ with $T_0\Phi$: the tangent complex to $\Phi$ at the identity.
+Then the dg-vector space $T_0\Phi \otimes \OO(\Phi)$ precisely describes vector fields on $\Phi$.
 Placing this space in degree $-1$ and taking graded symmetric powers (i.e. alternating powers, by the usual sign rule), we produce the algebra of polyvector fields on $\Phi$.

-\begin{remark} All algebraic constructions with topological vector spaces in this paper take place in the context of nuclear Frech\'et spaces (or cochain complexes thereof).
-For instance, the dual space $V^\vee$ of a vector space $V$ is always the continuous dual equipped with the strong topology, and the tensor product is the completed projective tensor product.
-Likewise, while we identify the ring of algebraic functions on a space $V$ with the symmetric algebra $\sym(V^\vee)$, our constructions will all extend to the \emph{completed} symmetric algebra. \end{remark}

-Now we introduce the action.
+Now we incorporate the action.
 Recall that as well as the fields, our Lagrangian field theory data included a map of sheaves from $\Phi$ to the sheaf of densities on $X$.
 While it is not, in general, possible to integrate the resulting local densities, it \emph{is} possible to define the first variation of this ``local action functional''.
-One defines a compactly supported 1-form $dS$ on $\Phi$, i.e. an element of $T^*_0\Phi_c \otimes \OO(\Phi) \iso \hom(T_0\Phi_c , \OO(\Phi))$ where $T_0\Phi_c$ denotes the \emph{compactly supported} tangent vectors: that is, $T_0\Phi$ describes a sheaf of cochain complexes on $X$, and we consider the compactly supported sections on the set $U$ we have in mind.
-Then $dS$ is the the linear map sending a compactly supported tangent direction $v$ to the functional